florayasmin/florayasmin/README.md

 </div>

 ### i'm flora :)
-• a first-year CS student at the University of Washington

-• learning the intersections of computing, language, & human-centered design

-• currently practicing java, typescript, c/c#, python, and more!
+a first-year CS student at the University of Washington, learning the intersections of computing, language, & human-centered design. currently practicing java, typescript, c/c#, python, and more!

 <!--
 **florayasmin/florayasmin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.